SingleDreamer/JessicaNgOSProject/readme.txt

 !!! does time passed outside of queue get reset if added back to queue / count toward quantum? add time on invalid? behacior after reading disk?
+!!! quantum counter is reset to 0 after returning from disk!!!!!

 timestamp only with m commands
 !!! update timestamp when access